 Columbia University, B.A., summa cum laude

 Nina Hong is a partner at the national law firm of Pachulski Stang Ziehl & Jones LLP.
 She often plays the role of “Outside General Counsel” to business entities and advises on matters such as formation and governance of business entities, debt and equity financings, corporate restructurings and mergers and acquisitions.
-Nina currently serves on the Partnerships and Limited Liability Companies Committee of the State Bar of California.
+Nina currently serves on the Executive Committee of the Business Law Section of the California Lawyers Association and is also President of the Century City Bar Association.
+For the past five years, Thomas Reuters has recognized Nina as a “Super Lawyer” in Southern California.
 She received her B.A. from Columbia University, summa cum laude, and her J.D. from Columbia Law School, where she was a Harlan Fiske Stone Scholar.
+She is fluent in Mandarin Chinese.

 Nadine Shu Rong Tan